ryanrclewis/saintstombs/regions/north-america.md

   - Shrine of St. Jude
 - Holy Virgin Orthodox Cathedral/Cathedral of the Theotokos, Joy of All Who Sorrow (6210 Geary Blvd.)
   - St. John of Shanghai and San Francisco "the Wonderworker" (Mikhail Borisovich Maximovitch), hierarch, 6/4 and 17, as well as 7/2 and 15 (incorrupt)
+- The Camino de San Francisco has been developed connecting a path from Mission San Rafael Archangel in Marin County to Mission San Francisco de Asis (Mission Dolores) in San Francisco

 San Gabriel, Los Angeles County, California